dishanttayade/effective-octo-waffle/README.md

 # User Guide for IIITS ClASSROOM

-    - LOGIN PAGE:
+- LOGIN PAGE
     - This is the page where the already existing user enters our application via
         - Login with Email
         - Login with Google
         - This page is made from the COMPONENTS listed below:
             SignUp / useAuth

    ![login_iiit](https://user-images.githubusercontent.com/70201987/148689920-08cc0cea-1d0b-4ff9-935c-dffe8a76dced.png)